Hirevo/alexandrie/docker/README.md

 # Docker Image Tutorial
 Short tutorial on getting your Docker Image up and running.
-We will be assuming that you're using a SQLite databse.
+We will be assuming that you're using a SQLite database.
 Link to [Docker Installation](https://docs.docker.com/get-docker/)

 ## Building the Image
 Manual build